-- h.
-Kettner Boulevard between Washington Street and Palm Street construct additional lanes for a total of four lanes. - i.
-Laurel Street between Pacific Highway and Kettner Boulevard construct a raised median and reclassify as a four lane Major Street. - j.
-India Street between Olive Street and Washington Street construct additional lane for a total of four lanes. - k.
-At the intersection of Grape Street / Pacific Highway construct an exclusive northbound right turn lane. - 1.
-At the intersection of Grape Street / Kettner Boulevard construct two southbound left turn lanes. - m.
-At the intersection of Sassafras Street / Kettner Boulevard construct an exclusive southbound right turn lane. - n.
-At the intersection of Grape Street / I-5 southbound on-ramp construct an exclusive eastbound right turn lane and a 3-lane on ramp. - o.
-Provide a traffic signal at the intersection of North Harbor Drive and McCain Road. - 8.
-Provide additional freeway improvements to I-5 and I-8 to mitigate the proposed project traffic impacts based on the future 2030 traffic demand. - 9.
-Provide additional transit improvements and free transit passes to increase the transit ridership to and from the airport site and reduce the future traffic impacts. - 10.
-Provide a Transportation Demand Management ("TDM") Plan for all the employees working at SDIA that includes private shuttles and free transit passes. - 11.
+- 1. The DEIR covers the airport trip generation as 85,000 daily trips in 2005, 110,000 daily trips in 2015 and 135,000 daily trips in 2030.
+The Airport Authority is required to provide all the required transportation mitigation measures for the 2030 future demand of 50,000 additional daily trips at the SDIA site. - 2.
+The current traffic demand for SDIA should be compared to the future 2030 h.
+Kettner Boulevard between Washington Street and Palm Street - construct additional lanes for a total of four lanes. i.
+Laurel Street between Pacific Highway and Kettner Boulevard - construct a raised median and reclassify as a four lane Major Street. j.
+India Street between Olive Street and Washington Street - construct additional lane for a total of four lanes. k.
+At the intersection of Grape Street / Pacific Highway - construct an exclusive northbound right turn lane.
+1. At the intersection of Grape Street / Kettner Boulevard - construct two southbound left turn lanes. m.
+At the intersection of Sassafras Street / Kettner Boulevard - construct an exclusive southbound right turn lane. n.
+At the intersection of Grape Street / I-5 southbound on-ramp - construct an exclusive eastbound right turn lane and a 3-lane on ramp.
+0. Provide a traffic signal at the intersection of North Harbor Drive and McCain Road.
+8. Provide additional freeway improvements to I-5 and I-8 to mitigate the proposed project traffic impacts based on the future 2030 traffic demand.
+9. Provide additional transit improvements and free transit passes to increase the transit ridership to and from the airport site and reduce the future traffic impacts.
+9 10.
+Provide a Transportation Demand Management ("TDM") Plan for all the employees working at SDIA that includes private shuttles and free transit passes.
+10 11.
 Provide a Transportation Phasing Plan for the required transportation mitigation measures based on the traffic need and the existing right-of-way constrains to the satisfaction of the City Engineer.

-Development Services Department, Entitlements Division, Environmental Analysis Section: Marc Cass (619) 446-5330

-1. As a baseline, the City of San Diego has established a threshold of 45 years of age to initiate an evaluation of historical significance under the California Environmental Quality Act (CEQA).
+11 Development Services Department, Entitlements Division, Environmental Analysis Section: Marc Cass (619) 446-5330 1.
+As a baseline, the City of San Diego has established a threshold of 45 years of age to initiate an evaluation of historical significance under the California Environmental Quality Act (CEQA).
 CEQA Public Resources Code section